Moni900-code/Automq_basic/lab1_basics/README.md

    EOF
    ```

    - The producer script sends 100 JSON messages to the `test-topic`, measuring the time taken for each send and calculating throughput.
 Writing it directly with `cat` ensures accuracy and avoids manual editing errors.
+   - The `producer.py` script sends messages to a specific Kafka topic (`test-topic`).
+   - It uses the Kafka client API to publish the messages, which is the role of a **publisher** in the Pub/Sub model.

 3. **Create Consumer Script**